Guilospanck/dynamodb-and-nodejs/README.md

 ```bash
 yarn add @aws-sdk/client-dynamodb @aws-sdk/lib-dynamodb @aws-sdk/util-dynamodb
 ```
-> You may reference to the branches in order to see the differences between v2 and v3 SDKs.
+> You may reference to the commits in order to see the differences between v2 and v3 SDKs.

 - To run locally, you need to AWS configure.
 To do that, follow this:
 ```bash